A good runner leaves no track. A good speech leaves no flaws for attack. A good reckoner makes use of no counters.

 If the seeker is moving toward freedom, he must be given freedom at every step along the way.
 That does not mean that the teacher does not warn against missteps, but his warning is only for the student’s information.
 The choice must be his alone.
 Trying to motivate the student is deadly, for the only right motivation comes from within, not from without.
-Attempting to influence the student by speaking of reward and punishment–even of right and wrong–is unknown to the real sage.
+Attempting to influence the student by speaking of reward and punishment, even of “right” and “wrong,” “do” or “don’t,” is unknown to the real sage.
 Enslavement in any form is despicable to an honest person, and certainly to a wise one.
 Buddha said that a true teacher is like a finger pointing to the moon in silence.
 There is no attempt to persuade anyone to look at the moon, only a simple indication.
 The intelligent look up and see, and the ignorant just keep plodding on looking down.
-A good teacher is a teacher of men, not a trainer of animals.
+A good and true teacher is a teacher of men, not a trainer of animals.

-On the other hand, a great master like Swami Sivananda can be the clarion call to the worthy.
+A great master like Swami Sivananda can be a clarion call to the worthy.
 He was merciful, kind, and loving, but he was also so awake in God that his mere presence awakened others.
-His faith in their divine potential communicated itself to them and they accomplished great things inwardly in the spirit and outwardly in the world where their living example inspired others to “go and do likewise” (Luke 10:37).
+His faith in their divine potential communicated itself to them and they accomplished great things inwardly in the spirit and outwardly in the world where their living example inspired others.
 At the same time the unworthy considered him unworthy of their attention and busied themselves with lesser teachers who would welcome and flatter them.

 Simple Simon met a pieman,